anisbet/oclc3/Readme.md

    3)  Adds

 ## Library Records
+**TODO Check this over.
+The code below only removes the 250 tags not the on order records themselves.**
 The Sympony API to collect data for submission to OCLC is listed below.
 ```bash
 selitem \